yehuiminww/learn-git/readme.txt

 git tracks changes of files.
 git tracks changes.
 git tracks changes of files.
-creating a new branch is quick.
+creating a new branch is quick&simple.